baaivision/NOVA/README.md

 ### 1.2 From Git
 <a id="from-git"></a>

-You can also install from the remote repository **if you have set your Github SSH key**:
+You can also install from the remote repository **if you have set your GitHub SSH key**:

 ```bash
 pip install diffusers transformers accelerate imageio[ffmpeg]